+239 Note that the various estimates cited in the paragraph have not all been converted to standard 2017\$, and may not all reflect the same year emissions.
+Nevertheless, the magnitude of this range suggests that \$40 per ton of year 2015 emissions is a conservative estimate.

-Similarly, a comparison of international estimates of the social cost of greenhouse gases suggests that a central estimate of \$40 per ton of carbon dioxide is a very conservative value.
-Sweden places the long-term valuation of carbon dioxide at \$168 per ton; Germany calculates a "climate cost" of \$167 per ton of carbon dioxide in the year 2030; the United Kingdom's "shadow price of carbon" has a central value of \$115 by 2030; Norway's social cost of carbon is valued at \$104 per ton for year 2030 emissions; and various corporations have adopted internal shadow prices as high as \$80 per ton of carbon dioxide.272
+\$115 by 2030; Norway's social cost of carbon is valued at \$104 per ton for year 2030 emissions; and various corporations have adopted internal shadow prices as high as \$80 per ton of carbon dioxide.
+240

 Indeed, a number of our organizations have previously commented on ways in which the IWG's approach could be improved to more accurately reflect the true social cost of greenhouse gases.
 For instance, the IWG's values should incorporate a risk premium, which reflects an additional price that society is willing to pay in order to avoid greater uncertainty about the impacts from climate change.
-In addition, noted Harvard economist Martin Weitzmann has observed that the three IAMs used by the IWG assume a relatively smooth upward slope in economic damages even as the global climate crosses critical tipping points.273
+In addition, noted Harvard economist Martin Weitzman has observed that the three IAMs used by the IWG assume a relatively smooth upward slope in economic damages even as the global climate crosses critical tipping points.241